The History of Medieval Knights

 Both these words refer to a servant or bondsman and reflect the fact that the knight’s main duty was to serve his lord on the battlefield.

 After years of training, a squire would finally be knighted around the age of twenty-one after proving himself worthy of fighting for his lord.
-The ceremony would consist of the lord giving a light blow with the flat of his sword on the neck or the shoulder, though later in the period the affair became more elaborate and included a vigil before an alter prior to the knighting.
+The ceremony would consist of the lord giving a light blow with the flat of his sword on the neck or the shoulder.
+However, later in the period, the affair became more elaborate and included a vigil at an altar before the knighting took place.

 Orders of Knighthood